Chart Color Schemes

 Bakewell features high concentrations of group households, with a lower-than-average median household size

-Family households account for 69.9% of all households, including 31.4% couples with children, 20.5% couples without children, and 17.0% single parent families.
-Non-family households constitute the remaining 30.1%, with lone person households at 26.1% and group households comprising 4.1%.
+Family households constitute 69.9 percent of all households, including 31.4 percent couples with children, 20.5 percent couples without children, and 17.0 percent single parent families.
+Non-family households account for the remaining 30.1 percent, with lone person households at 26.1 percent and group households comprising 4.1 percent of the total.
 The median household size is 2.5 people, which is smaller than the Greater Darwin average of 2.8.

 Frequently Asked Questions - Households